nicklalone/IGME220-Intro/00 - Administration/Design and Editing Sprints/Sprints.md

 3. If you'd like my input, please let me know on Wednesday.
 4. Doing *whatever you want* is additionally a problem because of analysis paralysis.
 So, i'll offer to help you get your idea going.

 With 5 weeks, i'm expecting a bit more from you all.
 For example, you can actually have things like graphic design, art direction, and maybe a tiny amount of polish.
-You will be turning:
+You will be turning in Milestone 1:

 1. a Pitch Document
 2. A mid-point checkin.